Caleb-Oneyemi/newsletter/README.md

 ## Environment Variables

-A sample `.env.example` file is provider to show env variables like so:
+A sample `.example.env` file is provider to show env variables like so:

 ```
 APP_PORT=
 DB_PORT=
 ```

 If those keys are present in the main `.env` file, the config builder will use them to override the default values provided by the `.yaml` files in the `config` folder.
-If the keys are provided in the `.env` file without values, the process will panic.
+Hence if the keys are provided in the `.env` file without values, the process will panic.